Montanakids.com | Official Montana Website

 Depot lanterns

-As you enter the Depot Center, the most prominent exhibit is probably the mock-up of an old agent's office; a part of "Rails Across the Rockies: A Century of People and Places."
-Inside the office you can see chairs and desks once occupied by agents whose office is now set up to reveal its original arrangement.
-There are little cartons of pasturized water, ticket punchers, schedules, and even train orders lying about.
-An "order hoop"once caught by dexterous engineers as their freight trains passed by the station now hangs smugly on the wall.
-A working telegraph sits outside the office, next to an ornate fountain, waiting for visitors to send messages up to the second floor mezzanine.
-Kids have fun with this one.
-I learned that the familiar [... --- ...] is actually the Morse Code s.o.s. signal for radio.
-The one for telegraph is [... .. ...].
-Another fun and interactive exhibit is the engineer's cab complete with levers and buttons.
+As you enter the Depot Center, the most prominent exhibit is often the mock?up of an old agent's office, part of ?Rails Across the Rockies: A History of People and Places.?
+Inside the office you can see chairs and desks once occupied by agents, now set up to reveal their original arrangement.
+There are little cartons of water or props, ticket punchers, schedules, and even train orders lying about.
+An "order hoop" once caught by dexterous engineers as their freight trains passed by the station now hangs on the wall.
+A working telegraph sits outside the office, next to an ornate fountain, waiting for visitors to send messages up to the second?floor mezzanine?kids still have fun with this one.
+(I learned that the familiar [... --- ...] is actually the Morse code SOS signal for radio; telegraph landline distress signals historically varied, with common patterns like [... .. ...] used in some contexts.)
+Another fun and interactive exhibit is the engineer's cab, complete with levers and buttons for hands?on exploration.

 Upstairs on the eastern mezzanine there is a children's gallery.
 The sign on the door reads: "This is a Hands on Children's Gallery PLEASE TOUCH."
-Here's where you'll find the second telegraph machine, a train safety exhibit, brain games, and even a model train set.
+Here you'll find interactive displays such as telegraph and communication exhibits, train safety information, brain games, and often a model train set or other kid?friendly railroad activities, depending on the season?s layout.

 Updated: August 20, 2020